 She expresses surprise that Felton does not know of de Winter’s plans.
 She says that de Winter plans something terrible against her, without saying exactly what it is.

-Felton’s mind immediately jumps to rape, and he protests that de Winter is capable of that.
+Felton’s mind immediately jumps to rape, and he protests that de Winter is incapable of that.

 Milady is pleased.
 She begins an indictment of the Duke of Buckingham, but stops to beg for a knife from Felton.